-This plate has been pre-coated with antibody for the analyte shown in Figure 1.
+This plate has been pre-coated with the antibodies for the analytes shown in Figure 1.
 The plate can be used as delivered; no additional preparation (e.g., pre-wetting) is required.
 The plate has also been exposed to a proprietary stabilizing treatment to ensure the integrity and stability of the immobilized antibodies.